 All decisions regarding allowances for course incompletes, extensions, rescheduled exams, or excused absences are at the discretion of the professor.
 The Office of Student and Community Life cannot compel professors to make allowances for absences, extensions, incompletes, or rescheduled exams.

 Medical and Family Emergency

 In the event of a medical or family emergency, where the student may be absent for 2 or more days, we encourage them to communicate directly with their professors and faculty advisors.
 If students are unable to communicate with their professors and faculty advisor due to emergency circumstances (i.e. hospitalization), parents, guardians, or family members may contact the Office of Student and Community Life on the student’s behalf.
 Our office will notify professors on behalf of the student.

 Family emergencies may include but are not limited to death of a loved one, serious illness, or other highly sensitive matters.
 Medical emergencies, may include but are not limited to hospitalization, serious illness, concussions, or other highly sensitive matters.
 The Health Center may also aid with the notification process in the case of serious physical harm or illness and concussions.
 For more guidance, students should refer to Navigating Your Way Back To Class From Illness Or Injury.

 We strongly encourage students to provide medical and/or personal documentation when requesting allowances for absences, extending deadlines for coursework, or rescheduling exams.
 Medical and/or personal documentation may include a diagnosis, date of onset, impact of diagnosis on academic progress, treatment plan, and expected return.
 Documentation may be submitted confidentially to the Office of Student and Community Life.
 Students can share the documentation with other parties as needed.

 Short-Term Emergency Funding

-The Office of Student and Community Life administers modest emergency loans and grants, which provides assistance to students for significant and unforeseen emergency expenses.
+The Office of Diversity, Equity, and Inclusion administers modest emergency loans and grants, which provides assistance to students for significant and unforeseen emergency expenses.
 Emergency expenses may include but are not limited to, academic needs (i.e. textbooks), travel cost in case of a serious and unforeseen family emergency (i.e. death of a loved one), or loss of personal belongings due to theft, fire, or natural disaster.
+To learn more about the Student Emergency and Equity Fund, please visit the DEI site.